 These changes make statements that use

 AES_DECRYPT()unsafe for statement-based replication and they cannot be stored in the query cache.
 Queries that use

 Solaris: On Solaris, mysql_config --libs now includes

-so that libraries can be found at runtime.
+-Rso that libraries can be found at runtime.
 (Bug #18235669)

 mysql_install_db provides a more informative diagnostic message when required Perl modules are missing.
 (Bug #69844, Bug #18187451)

 Incompatible Change: Old clients (older than MySQL 5.5.7) failed to parse authentication data correctly if the server was started with the

 As a result of this bug fix, MySQL 5.6.16 clients cannot connect to a 5.6.17 server using an account that authenticates with the

 sha256_passwordplugin, nor can 5.6.17 clients connect to a 5.6.16 server.
 Similarly, MySQL 5.7.3 clients cannot connect to a 5.7.4 server using an account that authenticates with the

 InnoDB: Running a